taoensso/faraday/README.md

 => [] ; No tables yet :-(
 ```

-Well that was easy.
-How about we create a table?
-(This is actually one of the most complicated parts of working with DynamoDB since it requires understanding how DynamoDB [provisions capacity](http://aws.amazon.com/dynamodb/pricing/) and how its [primary keys](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html#DataModelPrimaryKey) work.
-Anyway, we can safely ignore the specifics for now).
+Now let's create a table?
+This is actually one of the more complicated parts of working with DynamoDB since it requires understanding how DynamoDB [provisions capacity] and how its idiosyncratic [primary keys](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html#DataModelPrimaryKey) work.
+We can safely ignore the specifics for now.

 ```clojure
 (far/create-table client-opts :my-table